Louisville vs. Kentucky NCAA Football Odds, Plays and Insights | November 27, 2021

 Kentucky Stats and Trends

-- The Wildcats have been underdogs by 3 points or more two times this year and have covered the spread every time.

-- Kentucky's games this year have gone over the point total six times in 11 opportunities (54.5%).
+- Kentucky's games this year have hit the over six times in 11 opportunities (54.5%).

-- When Kentucky scores more than 24.7 points, it is 4-3 against the spread and 6-1 overall.
+- Kentucky is 4-3 against the spread and 6-1 overall when the team scores more than 24.7 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.